axa-group/Parsr/server/src/modules/LinesToParagraphModule/README.md

 ## Purpose

-Create paragraphs from a bunch of lines.
+Create paragraphs from a collection of lines.

 ## What it does